devkeydet/SampleCreatorKitPackage/README.md

 The sample does the following:

 - Enables PCF for canvas in the target environment
-- Imports the three solutions into the target environment
+- Imports the three solutions into the target environment in the correct order

 ## Installation